nyc-crh/site/content/topics/seeking-equity-for-disabled-students/_index.md

 {{% read-more %}}

 A wide variety of human differences that have been stigmatized throughout history are now gathered under the term “disabled.”
 Thus disability is extremely diverse as a social category.
 Both the category of disability and the exclusion of disabled children have been linked to race, citizenship, language, class, gender, and sexuality.
-A hierarchy among types of disability was also visible in the geography of the nineteenth century city: charitable schools for the blind and deaf were located in Manhattan, but a school for intellectually disabled people sat on Randall’s Island in the East River, among hospitals, asylums, prisons, and orphanages housing society’s “undesirables.”
+A hierarchy among types of disability was also visible in the geography of the nineteenth century city: charitable schools for the blind and deaf were located in Manhattan, but a school for intellectually Disabled people sat on Randall’s Island in the East River, among hospitals, asylums, prisons, and orphanages housing society’s “undesirables.”

 Advocates for children with disabilities have focused their efforts on building new programs or facilities for disabled children.
 They were motivated by a desire to help, but these new institutions (especially when they were underfunded), created problems of their own (and even horrors, as in the inhumane conditions at Willowbrook State School).
 Many educators, very few of whom were disabled themselves, sought to minimize students’ disabilities so they could fit in with the rest of society.
 For example, Deaf students were not allowed to use sign language to communicate in school settings even though sign language supported their language development and culture.

 All of these problems and more prompted organizing by students, parents, and educators.
-Advocates used a wide range of strategies to fight for justice for disabled students, including filing lawsuits, organizing direct-action protests, building community spaces, and creating art.
+Advocates used a wide range of strategies to fight for justice for Disabled students, including filing lawsuits, organizing direct-action protests, building community spaces, and creating art.
 Parents and advocates fought for equity in many different areas, including for access to learning opportunities, architectural access, and communication access.
 They also pushed against unfair or racist labeling that leads to greater segregation.

 NYC’s educational landscape for disabled children looks very different than it did one hundred years ago, but some things are quite unchanged.
 Students understood to be outside of normal in some way see much less support, care, and opportunity than they deserve.
 Racial and class inequalities continue to shape what disability is and how people experience it.

-Although old patterns of injustice continue, disabled people, their parents, and those working in solidarity with them are shaping and pushing for their visions of equity and justice.
+Although old patterns of injustice continue, Disabled people, their parents, and those working in solidarity with them are shaping and pushing for their visions of equity and justice.